subsquid/archive-registry/README.md

 ### Substrate archives

 The first argument is the name of the network.
-The second argument is set of lookup filters of type `LookupOptions`.
+The second argument is set of lookup filters of type `LookupOptionsSubstrate`.

 ```typescript
 import { lookupArchive } from '@subsquid/archive-registry'